matt-paul/CV/README.md

 - Co-created [Rails Messenger](https://rubygems.org/gems/rails-messenger), a simple and lightweight Ruby Gem for easily adding messaging functionality to Rails projects.

-- Taught best practices and principles of software engineering - OOP, TDD, SOLID, MVC, DDD
+- Learnt best practices and principles of software engineering - OOP, TDD, SOLID, MVC, DDD

-- Extensive experience of pairing and group projects, in addition to working on my own.
+- Gained extensive experience of pairing and group projects, in addition to working on my own.

-- Use of version control software from day 1 (Git, Github), including branching and dealing with merge conflicts.
+- Made use of version control software from day 1 (Git, Github), including branching and dealing with merge conflicts.

 #### Google Squared Digital Marketing Certificate 2015